Clea (gastropod)

 Clea is a genus of freshwater snails with opercula, aquatic gastropod mollusks in the subfamily Anentominae of the family Nassariidae, a family, almost all of the rest of which are marine.

 Name

 The members of this genus are known as assassin snails for their habit of eating other snails.
 They bury themselves and ambush their prey.

 Taxonomy

-This genus was treated within family Buccinidae.
+This genus was originally described within the family Buccinidae.
 It was moved to family Nassariidae in 2016.
 It was classified in the newly established subfamily Anentominae within Nassariidae in 2017.

 Species

 Species within the genus Clea include: